rchiweshe/enterprise-web-services/.github/pull_request_template.md

 Configuration Changes:

-- Added build and deploy commands for new module service-csv-provider-casino in path service-document-generation/.gitlab-ci.yml
+- E.g Added build and deploy commands for new module

 Swagger changes: